 Students in the graduate program undertake a course of study that provides them with both broad-based knowledge of theoretical and philosophical texts and a solid training in the German literary canon.
-Seminars in the German graduate program alternate between specific literary topics and more wide- ranging explorations of themes and problems.
+Seminars in the German graduate program range from examinations of specific literary topics and authors to innovative explorations of theory-oriented themes and problems.
 The aim of each seminar is to make it possible for students to acquire the skills to develop a complex and compelling project of their own, which can then provide the basis for an innovative dissertation at the intersection of literary studies and theoretical concerns.

-The graduate program as a whole is constructed to develop the two principal dimensions of scholarship: new research and enlivening teaching.
-Close attention is paid to the graduate student’s skills as a teacher, mentor, and communicator.
-In addition to its tenure-line faculty, the department includes a highly acclaimed group of instructors, who are themselves committed to fostering an engaging pedagogical environment at Northwestern, with whom graduate students work and receive training from as both language instructors and teaching assistants.
+A second focus of the graduate program is the development of each graduate student’s skills as a teacher, mentor, and communicator.
+In addition to its tenure-line faculty, the department includes a highly acclaimed group of instructors committed to fostering an engaging pedagogical environment at Northwestern, with whom graduate students work and receive training from as both language instructors and teaching assistants.